mindsharelabs/mindshare-api/README.md

 # Changelog:

+## 0.8.5
+- PHP notice fix in wp_login_img()
+- Refactored most calls to the PHP function extract() to improve debugging and readability
+- Added filters for all mapi_featured_img() defaults
+- Improved mapi_data_uri() fn
+- Fixes for non-standard WP installs, mod_userdir URIs, and mThumb

 ## 0.8.4
 - PHP notice fix for mapi_browser_from_ua()
 - Added optional filter to add custom post type to "Right Now" box